momonala/programming-notes/README.md

-# Python Tutorials
+# Programming Tutorials

 Posting these tutorials for a variety of reasons.
 Helping teach friends, keeping an archive of my own learning, experimenting with alternate ways of explaining a topic.
 But mostly because writing a tutorial forces me to structure my thinking and reenforces the key points of a topic in my own mind.
 Plus you or I can use these snippets for quick reference when building other projects.
-So enjoy!

 ## Contents